ng2react/vscode/README.md

 * `ng2react.openai.orginization`: An optional organization ID assiciated with your OpenAI account.
 * `ng2react.sourceRoot`: The source root of your AngularJS project.
 Defaults to `src`.
 * `ng2react.enabled`: Whether or not the extension is enabled.
 Defaults to `auto`.
+* `ng2react.sandboxMode`: Whether or not to run the extension in sandbox mode.
+Defaults to `false`.

 ## Known Issues